Variational Tensor Neural Networks for Deep Learning: DMRG-like Algorithm for TNNs

-It is also worth noting that for training the example models that we provide in the next sections, we observed that the PaL approach with large sweeps works much better from the point of view of convergence and accuracy.
+It is also worth noting that for training the example models that we provide in the next sections for regression and classification, we observed that the PaL approach with large sweeps works much better from the point of view of convergence and accuracy.
+However the number of sweeps also depends on the dataset as well.
+For example for the case of MNIST handwritten digits since the number of record in the datasets are very large, even a single sweep is sufficient to obtain a high accuracy.